Aquino family: Ninoy Aquino's opposition to the Marcos regime

 In 1968, during his first year in the Upper House, Ninoy Aquino warned that Marcos was on the road to establishing "a garrison state" by "ballooning the armed forces budget", saddling the defense establishment with "overstaying generals" and "militarizing our civilian government offices".

-In myriad ways Aquino demonized the Marcos regime, chipping away at its monolithic facade.
-His most celebrated speech, insolently entitled "A Pantheon for Imelda", delivered on February 10, 1969, assailed the first lady's first extravagant project, the P50 million Cultural Center of the Philippines, which he dubbed "a monument to shame".
+Aquino's speech, "A Pantheon for Imelda", delivered on February 10, 1969, assailed the First Lady's first extravagant project, the P50 million Cultural Center of the Philippines, which he dubbed "a monument to shame".
 These so-called "fiscalization" tactics of Aquino quickly became his trademark in the senate.

-It was not until the Plaza Miranda bombing on August 21, 1971 that the pattern of direct confrontation between Marcos and Aquino emerged.
+It was not until the Plaza Miranda bombing on August 21, 1971, that the pattern of direct confrontation between Marcos and Aquino emerged.

 Later, the Marcos government presented evidence of the bombings as well as an alleged threat of a communist insurgency, suggesting that the bombings were the handiwork of the growing New People's Army.
 Marcos made this a pretext to suspend the Writ of Habeas Corpus, vowed that the killers would be apprehended within 48 hours, and arrested a score of known "Maoists" on general principle.
 Ironically, the police captured one of the bombers, who was identified as a sergeant of the firearms and explosive section of the Philippine Constabulary, a military arm of the government.
 According to Aquino, this man was later snatched from police custody by military personnel and never heard from again.

 President Marcos declared martial law on September 21, 1972, and he went on air to broadcast his declaration on midnight of September 23.
 Aquino was one of the first to be arrested and imprisoned on trumped-up charges of murder, illegal possession of firearms and subversion.
 On April 4, 1975, Aquino announced that he was going on a hunger strike, a fast to the death to protest the injustices of his military trial.
 On May 13, 1975, on the 40th day, his family and several priests and friends, begged him to end his fast.
 He acquiesced, confident that he had made a symbolic gesture.
 But at 10:25 p.m. on November 25, 1977, the government-controlled Military Commission No. 2 headed by Major-General Jose Syjuco found Ninoy guilty of all charges and he was sentenced to death by firing squad.
 However, Aquino and many others believed that Marcos, ever the shrewd strategist, would not let him suffer a death that would surely make Ninoy Aquino a martyr.